AMIS-Services/code-cafe/README.md

 * ngrok (& local tunnel) for exposing locally running services on the internet
 * JSONata - XPath & XSLT/XQuery like expression language for retrieving data from and transforming JSON documents
-* Vagrant (& VirtualBox) - tool for efficient management of VMs and a local Docker Engine); especially useful for running Docker on Windws laptops
+* Vagrant (& VirtualBox) - tool for efficient management of VMs and a local Docker Engine); especially useful for running Docker on Windows laptops
-* QuickSQL - utility for rapid generation of SQL DDL and DML scripts for tables, generated test data, constraints, views, triggers and APIs
+* QuickSQL - free cloud service for rapid generation of SQL DDL and DML scripts for tables, generated test data, constraints, views, triggers and APIs
 * Neo4j - open source Graph Database
 * Google Container Diff - utility to compare two container images and find differences
 * Skaffold - command line tool that facilitates continuous development for Kubernetes applications